Cryptocurrencies have become mainstream.

 Always.
 The world of crypto is constantly evolving and can be confusing.
-So tread lightly, only invest what you can afford to lose, and keep speculative investments to a small part of your portfolio.
+So tread lightly, only invest what you can afford to lose, and keep speculative investments to a very small part of your portfolio.
 If even that sounds too risky to you, leave it out entirely.
-The crypto craze might be exciting, but boring can be best when it comes to investing.
+The crypto craze might be exciting, but often boring is best when it comes to investing.

-Crypto is making its way into the mainstream and getting a lot of attention.
+Crypto has gone mainstream and is getting a lot of attention.
 Before you jump on the bandwagon, make sure you know what you're getting into.
 And don’t invest any money you can’t afford to lose.